| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 in the process.
 I can't recommend a good writing group

-Like the great poet he was, Rilke summed up what is needed
+highly enough.
+Make it your life Like the great poet he was, Rilke summed up what is needed

 to be a writer in a simple sentence or two.
 If you must